mac-can/PCBUSB-Utilities/README.md

 ### Known Bugs and Caveats

-For a list of known bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.
+- For a list of known bugs and caveats see tab [Issues](https://github.com/mac-can/PCBUSB-Utilities/issues) in the GitHub repo.

-PCAN-USB Pro FD devices are supported since version 0.10 of the PCBUSB library, but only the first channel (CAN1).
+- For a list of known bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.

 ### Licenses

 This repository contains two versions of the PCBUSB utilities that are licensed under different licences:

 - **Standalone Version**:
   This version of the utilities does not require the PCBUSB library to be installed.
   The utilities are offered in binary form only.